arthurweinmann/go-ai-sdk/README.md

 #### Embed

 This method of `Embedder` and `SingleProviderEmbedder` creates an embedding from a text.
-You can optionally pass a `WithProviderOption` to it to specify which provider to use.

 ```go
 text := "text to embed"